mohammadrezahayati/persian_util/README.md

 import { Err,validation } from 'persian_util';
     const error = new Err(validation.CardBank('5022291044444444'),"پاسارگاد", SyntaxError(), "your message");
     error.getError()  //if you have no error return false otherwise return object of your expected error

- */
+    // if you don't wanna to pass message or error function just need leave it empty const error = new Err(validation.CardBank('5022291044444444'),"پاسارگاد");
+    error.getError()  //if you have no error return false otherwise return object of your expected error

+   // if you don't wanna to pass error function but need the message to return you need to pass undefined to error function
+    const error = new Err(validation.CardBank('5022291044444444'),"پاسارگاد" , undefined , "your message");
+    error.getError()  //if you have no error return false otherwise return object of your expected error */
 ```